RichardRed0x/writing/decentralized-autonomous-funding.md

 ### How are cryptocurrency projects funded?

-Projects with autonomous funding are in the minority, before diving into those it is worth considering how funding works in the space more generally, and the challenges of its effective allocation.
+Projects with autonomous funding are in the minority, before diving into those it is worth considering how funding works in the cryptocurrency space more generally, and the challenges of its effective allocation.

 The following categories capture the broad strokes: